-The harbour town of Porthmadog is full of maritime history and comes with stunning views of the Snowdonia National Park.
+The harbour town of Porthmadog is full of maritime history and comes with stunning views of the Eryri National Park.

 Located in Gwynedd in the North West of Wales, Porthmadog is a beautiful coastal town that is a must for railway enthusiasts.

-- Snowdonia National Park - Home of Wales' highest mountain Snowdon plus over 90 other peaks and 100 lakes.
-The scenery of Snowdonia is truly breath-taking.
+- Eryri National Park - Home of Wales' highest mountain Yr Wyddfa plus over 90 other peaks and 100 lakes.
+The scenery of Eryri is truly breath-taking.

 - Portmeirion Village - This 'ideal village' was built by Welsh architect Clough Williams Ellis and took 48 years to complete.
 The stunning village has gardens, restaurants, shops, hotels and a spa.